Asian markets extend global rally on Trump relief

 That was followed by his affirmation that he recognises Beijing’s “One China” policy towards Taiwan and a positive weekend meeting with Japanese Prime Minister Shinzo Abe.

-The developments fuelled some much-needed relief to traders who had grown increasingly worried about Trump’s outbursts against both countries’ trade policies and his lack of detail on the domestic front.
+The developments provided some much-needed relief for traders who had grown increasingly worried about Trump’s outbursts against both countries’ trade policies and his lack of detail on the domestic front.

 “This is a big relief for investors given that Trump’s previous stance had raised serious foreign policy concerns, not to mention the prospect of severely damaged trade ties with the region and increased protectionism,” said Craig Erlam, senior market analyst at OANDA trading group.